 Choosing the Right Size Fridge

-The best fridge is one that fits in your kitchen, so begin your quest for a new appliance by measuring your space.
+The best fridge is one that actually fits in your kitchen, so begin your quest by measuring your space.
 A standard refrigerator is 36 inches wide, but you can buy one as narrow as 24 inches if space is limited.
 Most standard units are between 67 and 70 inches tall and 29 to 35 inches deep.
-Remember to measure your doorways so you don't buy a fridge that you can't get inside your house.
+Remember to measure your doorways so you don't buy a fridge that you can't even get inside your house.

 Built-ins are a slightly different animal.
-Built-in refrigerators nestle into the cabinets in your kitchen so that the door is flush with your cupboards rather than sticking out into the room.
-Built-ins cost a bit more and are usually taller than free-standing fridges at up to 84 inches.
-Because they are the same depth as your cabinets and countertops, built-ins are only 24 inches deep.
-You can eke out some extra room, however, since built-ins can be up to 48 inches wide.
+Built-in refrigerators nestle into the cabinets in your kitchen so that the door is flush with your cupboards rather than sticking out.
+Naturally, this variety costs a bit more and they are usually taller than freestanding fridges at up to 84 inches.
+Because they are the same cabinet and counter depth, built-ins are only 24 inches deep.
+However, since built-ins can be up to 48 inches wide, you can eke out some extra room.

 Storage Space Considerations

 Measured in cubic feet, the interior dimensions of your refrigerator are critical.
-If it's just you, you probably don't want a cavernous fridge where things get lost and rediscovered when they're moldy.
-Go too small with teenagers in the house, however, and you'll spend all your free time running to the grocery store.
+If it's just you, you probably don't want a cavernous fridge where things get lost, only to be rediscovered when they're moldy.
+Go too small with teenagers in the house, however, and you'll spend all of your free time running to the grocery store.